 top of page

-November 2025
+NOV 2025

 ANDAMANS

-The Andamans are a reminder that biodiversity is not abstract — it swims, roots, shelters, and breathes along these shores.
+The Andamans are a reminder that biodiversity is not abstract, it swims, roots, shelters, and breathes along these shores.
 From coral reefs and seagrass beds to mangroves and vast intertidal zones, the Andamans holds one of the most quietly extraordinary marine worlds.
 Spending time here felt like witnessing an intricate natural system in motion, resilient and fragile all at once.

 General reef_Digant Desai_edited.jpg